truthinhistory/historicist/exampleSite/content/english/blog/Suppose We Are Israel.md

 God chose the Israel people as His servant race and appointed them His witnesses to set up the ensign of divine truth to the nations of the world.
 If there ever was an hour when such a work was needed, it is now, as the nations wade in their welter of woe.

 That Christocracy which God set up at Sinai with its constitution, law, statutes and judgments is the sunrise for which the world is now waiting.
 Brother, Sister, can you conscientiously face your Master and say: _"I'm saved.
 Suppose we are Israel; what of it?
-What difference does it make?"_ To use a street term; _"Come out of it."_The world is languishing in its national sins as well as its individual sins.
+What difference does it make?"_ To use a street term; "_Come out of it."_ The world is languishing in its national sins as well as its individual sins.
 The great Divine climax of the ages is about to break upon the nations.
 God, in His mercy, has given the great Gospel of the Kingdom of God on earth, not merely to be held but to be heralded in these closing hours of a dying age.
 Now is the time to earn your _"Well done, thou good and faithful servant,"_ promised in that great Kingdom parable.

 # DR. JAMES S. McGAW